Aaron Judge Bet on Himself and Gained $150M. You Too Can Win Big Like Judge with These 4 Tips.

 1. Be confident

-If you aren’t confident in yourself, then why would anyone else have any confidence in you?
-You are your biggest advocate, and your self-advocacy can lead to greater success for you when you bet on yourself.
+If you aren’t confident in yourself, why would anyone else have any confidence in you?
+You are your biggest advocate, and your self-advocacy can lead to greater success when you bet on yourself.

 2. Know your worth

 You are more likely to bet on yourself if you know that you bring value to your organization.
 There are several ways to identify your worth at your job.
 For example, do you provide a skill or talent to your group or company that no one else can provide?
-If so, is this skill or talent something that would be valued outside of your company?
+If so, would this skill or talent be valued outside of your company?

-Also, talk to individuals that you trust and get honest feedback from them about your talents.
+Also, talk to individuals you trust and get honest feedback about your talents.
 This may help you assess your worth.

 3. Study your peers

-There is a lot of literature that claims that you shouldn’t compare yourself to your colleagues.
-When it comes to betting on yourself, however, sometimes it is good to objectively compare yourself against your peers.
+While a lot of literature suggests that you shouldn’t compare yourself to your colleagues, it can sometimes be helpful to do so objectively when it comes to betting on yourself.
 What are they doing that you do better?
 What are they doing better than you that you must get better at?
-Are they any things that you know that you can do better if given the right opportunity?
+Are there any things you know you can do better if given the right opportunity?

 4. Be prepared

-Lastly, once you’ve bet on yourself, remain focused on your goals and also practice self-compassion.
+Lastly, once you’ve bet on yourself, focus on your goals and practice self-compassion.
 Judge did not have a great start to his season in April.
-In fact, he had second thoughts about his bet.
+He had second thoughts about his bet.
 He even went 50 plate appearances before hitting his first home run of the season.

 “But then you kick yourself in the butt and say, Nah, man,” said Judge in an interview with TIME Magazine.
 “Come on.”

-Judge was able to turn his season around and hit 18 homers by the end of May in route to history.
+Judge turned his season around and hit 18 homers by the end of May in route to history.

-Although everyone won’t be able to win big on their bets like Judge, if you are confident, know your worth, study your peers, and prepare well, then you stand a greater chance of a successful bet.
-And once you win big don’t forget to reward yourself!
+Although everyone won’t be able to win big on their bets like Judge, if you are confident, know your worth, study your peers, and prepare well, you stand a greater chance of a successful bet.
+And once you win big, don’t forget to reward yourself!

 Thanks for reading.
 Please support Professional Plus!